-Title: Installing internal blinds or solar shading systems in the workplace Unit Number: D/650/2690 Learning or Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when installing internal blinds or solar shading systems.
-1.1 Interpret and extract relevant information from drawings, specifications, schedules, methods statements, risk assessments and manufacturers' information.
-Soldi Si ilauliig : systems.
+Title: Installing internal blinds or solar shading systems in the workplace Unit Number: D/650/2690 Learning outcon Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing internal blinds or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, methods statements, risk assessments and manufacturers' information. solar shadin g systems.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings and associated with the installation of internal blinds or solar shading systems.
-2 Know how to comply with relevant legislation and official guidance when installing internal blinds or solar shading systems.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings and associated with the installation of internal blinds or solar shading systems. relevant legi official guida ance when ernal blinds or Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. workin installii g pract ng inter and healthy ices when rnal blinds or systems.
-3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing internal blinds or solar shading systems.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working pra ernal blinds or 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing internal blinds or solar shading systems.

-Title: Installing internal blinds or solar shading systems in the wor al blinds or solar shading systems in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Continued Demonstrate compliance with given information and relevant legislation when installing internal blonds or solar shading systems in relation to the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
-Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing internal blinds or solar shading systems, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+Title: Installing inter rnal blinds or solar shading systems in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Continued 3.2 Demonstrate compliance with given information and relevant legislation when installing internal blonds or solar shading systems in relation to the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
+3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing internal blinds or solar shading systems, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the required quantity and quality of resources for the methods of work to install internal blinds or solar shading systems. urces for ork to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment and consumables.
+4 Select the required quantity and quality of resources for the methods of work to install internal blinds or solar shading systems.
+4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment and consumables.
 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: fixings and fittings operating systems blinds and solar shading systems hand tools, power tools and equipment operation, safety and maintenance documentation.
-4 4.3 Describe how to confirm that the resources and materials conform to the specification.
+4.3 Describe how to confirm that the resources and materials conform to the specification.
 4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.